gazebosim/gz-physics/tutorials/05_plugin_loading.md

   engine name: dartsim-6.10.0
 ```

-At the time of writing, Ignition Physics is shipped with
+At the time of writing, Gazebo Physics is shipped with
 [DART](https://dartsim.github.io/) and [TPE](https://community.gazebosim.org/t/announcing-new-physics-engine-tpe-trivial-physics-engine/629)
 physics plugins installed.
 Following the above steps, you can load `TPE` by the
 library name `libignition-physics-tpe-plugin.so` or other custom plugins by